semaphoreci/book-monorepo-cicd/chapters/02-what-is-monorepo.md

 ## 1.7 Investing in tooling

-If we have to take only one lesson from all these stories, it is that proper tooling is key for effective monorepos — building and testing need to be rethought.
-Instead of rebuilding the complete repo on each update, we can use smart build systems that understand the structure of the projects and work only in the parts that have changed since the last commit.
+If we have to take only one lesson from all these stories, it is that proper tooling is key for effective monorepos.
+Building and testing need to be rethought: instead of rebuilding the complete repo on each update, we can use smart build systems that understand the structure of the projects and work only in the parts that change.

 ![Monorepo build systems](./figures/02-build.png)

-Most of us don’t have Google’s or Facebook’s resources.
+Most of us don’t have Airbnb's resources.
 What can we do?
 Fortunately, many of the bigger companies have open-sourced their build systems:

 -   [Bazel](https://bazel.build/): released by Google and based partly on their homegrown build system (Blaze).
 Bazel supports many languages and is capable of building and testing at scale.
 -   [Buck](https://buck.build/): Facebook’s open-source fast build system.
 Supports differential builds on many languages and platforms.